apify/apify-docs/sources/platform/actors/development/actor_definition/source_code.md

 ---

-The structure and placement of an Apify Actor's source code is defined by its [`Dockerfile`](./dockerfile.md).
-If you create the Actor from one of Apify's [templates](https://apify.com/templates), the source code by default is placed in the `/src`.
+The Apify Actor's source code placement is defined by its [Dockerfile](./docker.md).
+If you have created the Actor from one of Apify's [templates](https://apify.com/templates) then it's by convention placed in the `/src` directory.

 You have the flexibility to choose any programming language, technologies, and dependencies (such as Chrome browser, Selenium, Cypress, or others) for your projects.
 The only requirement is to define a Dockerfile that builds the image for your Actor, including all dependencies and your source code.

 ## Example setup

-To better understand how to structure your Actor's source code, let's take a look at an example for a JavaScript Actor.
+Let's take a look at the example JavaScript Actor's source code.
+The following Dockerfile:

-### `Dockerfile`

-Here's the complete `Dockerfile`

 ```dockerfile
 FROM apify/actor-node:20